2023 Best Health/Medical Admin Services Associate Degree Schools in Idaho

 Top Idaho Schools for an Associate in Health/Medical Admin Services

-Our analysis found Lewis - Clark State College to be the best school for health and medical administrative services students who want to pursue a associate degree in Idaho.
-Located in the small city of Lewiston, Lewis - Clark State College is a public school with a small student population.
+Our 2023 rankings named Lewis - Clark State College the best school in Idaho for health and medical administrative services students working on their associate degree.
+Located in the city of Lewiston, Lewis - Clark State College is a public school with a small student population.

-You’ll join some of the best and brightest minds around you if you attend Idaho State University.
-The school came in at #2 on this year’s Best Health/Medical Admin Services Associate Degree Schools in Idaho list.
-Located in the small city of Pocatello, ISU is a public school with a large student population.
+You’ll be in good company if you decide to attend Idaho State University.
+It ranked #2 on our 2023 Best Health/Medical Admin Services Associate Degree Schools in Idaho list.
+Located in the city of Pocatello, ISU is a public school with a fairly large student population.

 While working on their Associate Degree, health and medical administrative services majors at ISU accumulate an average of around $31,184 in student debt.

-Read full report on Health & Medical Administrative Services at Idaho State University
+Full Health & Medical Administrative Services at Idaho State University Report

 Health & Medical Administrative Services majors at CWI take out an average of $14,935 in student loans while working on their Associate Degree.